azavea/osm-analytics/README.md

 ```

-### Running a local test
+### Running locally
 ```
 docker-compose build

 # This command will spin up a postgres instance and fill it with isle of man data
-#  You should only need to run it if you want to generate a new pgdump file to test
+#  You should only need to run it if you want to generate a new pgdumps to test
 docker-compose run osm-pgsample

 # The following command can then be used to produce our orc files.
 Note